ekino/godim/README.md

 ### Event Switch

-Godim comes with an event switch that enable Event to be emitted from anywhere and received everywhere.
+Godim comes with a simple event switch that enable Event to be emitted from anywhere and received everywhere.
 The definition of events Type throu the application is static, there is no dynamic declaration during the run lifecycle.

 An Event looks like